 - Time constraints-activity took longer than anticipated

-APPEAL RESULTSThe Board's decision will be emailed to the address provided on the form.
-If no email is provided, results will be mailed to mailing address provided on the form.
+APPEAL RESULTSThe Committee's decision will be emailed to the address provided on the form.
+If no email address is provided, results will be mailed to the mailing address provided on the form.

 PARKING APPEALS COMMITTEE

-The Parking Appeals Committee is an Administrative Committee of the University advisory to the Assistant Chancellor for Budget and Finance.
+The Parking Appeals Committee is an Administrative Committee of the University advisory to the Vice Chancellor of Administration and Finance.
 The chair is elected by the committee members.
 The Bursar or Parking Office designee serves as an ex officio, non-voting member and advises the committee on parking appeals issues.
-Individuals recommended for membership are appointed to the committee by the Assistant Chancellor for Budget and Finance and serve at the Assistant Chancellor’s pleasure.
+Individuals recommended for membership are appointed to the committee by the Vice Chancellor of Administration and Finance and serve at the Vice Chancellor’s pleasure.
 Student members are recommended for appointment to the committee by the Student Senate or the Residence Hall Association.